llwor94/eastside-swim-school/announcements/eastside-swim-school-has-found-a-new-location-classes-will-begin-february-1st-watch-for-registration-to-open-in-a-few-weeks.md

 ---
-title: 'Holiday schedule - We will be closed Dec 20 - Jan 5.  '
+title: 'Schedules due to weather will be updated here.  '
 ---
-We will be closed for 2 weeks over the holiday season.
-Dec 20th - Jan 5th.
+Schedules due to weather will be updated here.